openEOPlatform/documentation/federation/index.md

 openEO Platform provides direct access to commercial data.
 Currently, data must be purchased directly through Sentinel Hub (see Sentinel Hub documentation on purchasing commercial data [here](https://docs.sentinel-hub.com/api/latest/api/data-import/)), but we are working to support ordering commercial data directly from the platform in the future.

 ::: tip Advanced/experimental usage
-The  described way how to connect to commercial data is experimental and the behavior might still change in the future.
+The below described way of how to connect to commercial data is currently only supported by the pyhton client and experimental.
+As such the behavior might still change in the future.
 :::

 Data is accessed as part of the load_collection process and via a `featureflags` argument.
 To access the data, you must: